gradle/.github/SECURITY.md

  - static-share.gradle.com

 ## Rewards
 At this time, we do not offer financial “Bug Bounties”.
-However, for previously unreported vulnerability reports that trigger a code or configuration change, we will be eligible to receive swag as a thank you for your contribution.
+However, for previously unreported vulnerability reports that trigger a code or configuration change, you will be eligible to receive swag as a thank you for your contribution.

 To be eligible for a reward under this program:
  - The security bug must be original and previously unreported.